MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### Does the Microsoft Community Training platform come with some out of the box content?

-Microsoft Community Training offers wide range of out of box video content such as Microsoft Learn training, Office products, Computer basics & Security etc. All these contents are free of cost and  can obtain the video contents by [**contacting our helpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) post your platform deployment.
+Microsoft Community Training offers wide range of out of box video content such as Microsoft Learn, Office products, Computer basics & Security etc. All these contents are free of cost and  can obtain the video contents by [**contacting our helpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) post your platform deployment.

 You can check [**our sample content library**](http://sangampartners.azurewebsites.net/) for reference.
 We constantly keep updating our content library.